Glueball Decay Rates in the Witten-Sakai-Sugimoto Model

 We have also extrapolated our results so that they can be compared with experimental data for the scalar glueball candidates $f_0(1500)$ or $f_0(1710)$.
 In the case of $f_0(1500)$, our results for the decay widths of the dilatonic glueball are significantly below the observed rates for decay into two pions and even more so for the experimentally dominant decay into four pions.
 In the case of the $f_0(1710)$ meson, the decay rate into two pions comes out in nice agreement with available experimental data.
 The much stronger rate into kaons is not accounted for, but this may be due to the fact that the Witten-Sakai-Sugimoto model is strictly chiral and the mechanism of chiral suppression \cite{Sexton:1995kd,Chanowitz:2005du}.
 However our (crude) extrapolation to the mass of $f_0(1710)$ predicts also a significant branching ratio into four pions that has not been seen experimentally.
 [Although in this context it should be noted that the identification of $f_0(1710)$ and its separation from the nearby $f_0(1790)$ \cite{Ablikim:2004wn} has been a matter of debate \cite{Anisovich:2002ij,Klempt:2007cp}].

-Furthermore, we have studied the decay of tensor glueballs, which in the Witten-Sakai-Sugimoto model have a narrow width into two pions and (when the mass is above the $2\rho$ threshold) a larger width into four pions, such that only the isoscalar tensor meson $f_2(1950)$ appears to be compatible with our the holographic result, while heavier tensor glueball modes would have to be broader than the tensor mesons so far discussed in the literature.
+Furthermore, we have studied the decay of tensor glueballs, which in the Witten-Sakai-Sugimoto model have a narrow width into two pions and (when the mass is above the $2\rho$ threshold) a large width into four pseudoscalars, such that at best the isoscalar tensor meson $f_2(1950)$ appears to be (marginally) compatible with our the holographic result, while heavier tensor glueballs would have to be broader than the tensor mesons so far discussed in the literature.